-If any other veterinarian has seen your pet, it’s important to gather all documents from those visits, so medical notes stay consistent!
-This makes your veterinarian’s job a lot easier, since they will what has/has not worked for your pet, improving better service for you and medical treatment for your pet.
+If you are visiting a different veterinarian it’s important to gather all documents from previous DVM’s visits, so your pet’s medical notes stay consistent!
+This makes your visit a lot smoother, increasing quality service for you and your pet, and narrowing down specific treatments for the health concern/s mentioned.

 Having the answer to these questions enables your veterinarian to have a clearer picture of your pet’s situation: